Maumagnaguagno/maumagnaguagno.github.io/pddl.md

 ## Why PDDL exists?

 Many different languages/inputs formats for each planner created an environment where incompatibility made planners hard to be compared and rework was required to use other planners.
-Planning community had no reason to use same language, there was no formalism well defined (only STRIPS-like) and they were interested in fast/correct planners, not being limited by parsers.
+Planning community had no reason to use same language, there was no well defined formalism (only [STRIPS](https://en.wikipedia.org/wiki/STRIPS)-like) and they were interested in fast/correct planners, not being limited by parsers.
 It is time to make planners compete fot the title of best planner and while publishing their approaches, [ICAPS](http://www.icaps-conference.org/).
-- Make planners [compete](http://icaps-conference.org/index.php/main/competitions) within the same rules/input (PDDL 1 from 98)
+- Make planners [compete](http://icaps-conference.org/index.php/main/competitions) within the same rules/input ([PDDL 1.2 from 98](http://homepages.inf.ed.ac.uk/mfourman/tools/propplan/pddl.pdf))
 - May the best/faster/more compatible planner win
 - Force community to share language/limitations/benchmarks